 From AppsFlyer to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing AppsFlyer data in Google Data Studio is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites AppsFlyer to Redshift, AppsFlyer to BigQuery, AppsFlyer to Azure SQL Data Warehouse, AppsFlyer to PostgreSQL, AppsFlyer to Panoply, and AppsFlyer to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites AppsFlyer to Redshift, AppsFlyer to BigQuery, AppsFlyer to Azure Synapse Analytics, AppsFlyer to PostgreSQL, AppsFlyer to Panoply, and AppsFlyer to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from AppsFlyer to Google Data Studio automatically.
-With just a few clicks, Stitch starts extracting your AppsFlyer data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.
+Products like Stitch were built to move data automatically, making it easy to integrate AppsFlyer with Google Data Studio.
+With just a few clicks, Stitch starts extracting your AppsFlyer data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.